namanshetty25/Heart-Disease-Prediction-Model-Training/README.md

-# Heart-Disease-Prediction-Model-Training
-Heart Disease Prediction
+## Heart Disease Prediction

-This project uses various machine learning models to predict the likelihood of a DEATH_EVENT (i.e., death due to heart failure) based on patient health data.
+This project uses various machine learning models to predict the likelihood of a **DEATH_EVENT** (i.e., death due to heart failure) based on patient health data.
 The objective is to compare different classifiers for medical prediction tasks.

-Dataset
+## Dataset

-The dataset used is dataset.csv, which contains medical information of patients, including features such as:
+The dataset used is `dataset.csv`, which contains medical information of patients, including features such as:

-age
+- age

-anaemia
+- anaemia

-creatinine_phosphokinase
+- creatinine_phosphokinase

-diabetes
+- diabetes

-ejection_fraction
+- ejection_fraction

-high_blood_pressure
+- high_blood_pressure

-platelets
+- platelets

-serum_creatinine
+- serum_creatinine

-serum_sodium
+- serum_sodium

-sex
+- sex

-smoking
+- smoking

-time
+- time

-DEATH_EVENT (Target variable)
+- DEATH_EVENT (Target variable)

-Models Used
+## Models Used

 The following machine learning models were trained and evaluated:

-Gaussian Naive Bayes
+- Gaussian Naive Bayes

-Logistic Regression
+- Logistic Regression

-XGBoost Classifier
+- XGBoost Classifier

-Random Forest Classifier
+- Random Forest Classifier

-Neural Network (Simple binary classifier)
+- Neural Network (Simple binary classifier)

-Evaluation Metrics
+## Evaluation Metrics

 Each model is evaluated based on:

-Accuracy
+- Accuracy

-Precision
+- Precision

-Recall
+- Recall

-F1 Score
+- F1 Score

-Confusion Matrix
+- Confusion Matrix

 Visualizations of the confusion matrices for each model are also provided.

-Libraries Used
+## Libraries Used

-pandas, numpy – Data manipulation
+- `pandas`, `numpy` – Data manipulation

-matplotlib, seaborn – Data visualization
+- `matplotlib`, `seaborn` – Data visualization

-scikit-learn – Machine learning models and evaluation
+- `scikit-learn` – Machine learning models and evaluation

-xgboost – Extreme Gradient Boosting classifier
+- `xgboost` – Extreme Gradient Boosting classifier

-tensorflow, keras – Deep learning (Neural Network)
+- `tensorflow`, `keras` – Deep learning (Neural Network)